John Lydon Biography…

 PiL documentary ‘The Public Image is Rotten’ was released in 2018 and is available to stream worldwide on various platforms.
 In 2020 John also published ‘I Could be Wrong, I could be Right’, featuring John’s random thoughts about the way he sees life, along with anecdotes from his unique and extraordinary career.

-PiL relased their 11th PiL studio album ‘End of World’ in 2023, the same year John’s wife of over 40 years Nora Forster sadly passed away.
+PiL relased their 11th PiL studio album ‘End of World’ in 2023, the same year John’s wife of over 40 years Nora Forster sadly passed away, followed shortly after by his best friend and manager John Rambo Stevens.

 “My body and mind is the Sex Pistols but my heart and soul is PiL…”